akka/akka/akka-docs/intro/getting-started-first-scala.rst

 .. includecode:: ../../akka-tutorials/akka-tutorial-first/src/main/scala/Pi.scala#app
    :exclude: actors-and-messages

-As you can see the *calculate* method above it creates an ActorSystem and this is the Akka container which will contain all actors created in that "context".
+As you can see the *calculate* method above it creates an ``ActorSystem`` and this is the Akka container which will contain all actors created in that "context".
 An example of how to create actors in the container is the *'system.actorOf(...)'* line in the calculate method.
-In this case we create a top level actor.
+In this case we create two top level actors.
 If you instead where in an actor context, i.e. inside an actor creating other actors, you should use *context.actorOf(...)*.
 This is illustrated in the Master code above.